If you’ve been looking to go zero waste, transitioning to a zero waste bathroom might be the perfect place to start.

 My all-purpose bathroom scrub and cleanser contains only three ingredients and effectively keeps surfaces clean and scum at bay.
 You can add my DIY all-purpose kitchen scouring scrub & cleanser to your cleaning arsenal as well.

 As you would with personal care products, finding multipurpose products is ideal here too.
-Castile soap is one such option and is one of my favourites.
+Castile soap is one such option and is one of my favorites.

 If you’re short on time and cannot make your own cleaning products, there are some great Canadian Natural Cleaning Products that are both safe to use and effective.